emedio/web/content/news/2025-01-13-3mi-paper-published/index.md

 ---
-title: Paper published
 date: 2025-01-13
 ---

-​We are excited to announce the publication of our [latest work](https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.4c02949) in The
+We are excited to announce the publication of our [latest work](https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.4c02949) in The
 Journal of Physical Chemistry Letters: "Improved Description of Environment and